codeforpdx/PASS/README.md

 Note: The `npm run podserver` command will launch a server that stores documents on your local file system.
 If you don't want to store documents, and want all server data to be deleted on shutdown, you can run `npm run podserver:temp`

 2. Open a browser and navigate to `http://localhost:3000`.
 You should get a "Community Solid Server" screen.
-In the "Getting started as a _user_." section, click on the "Sign up for an account," asking you to set up the server and create an account.
+In the "Getting started as a _user_." section, click on the "Sign up for an account."

 3. You'll be taken to an "Create Account" screen.
 Create a new Podserver account by inputting an email, password and confirm password in those fields, and then click on the "Register" button at the bottom.